Preventative Migraine Medicine

-There are several common preventative migraine medicine treatments that are prescribed to help lower the frequency, duration and severity of migraine attacks, and also help them to better respond to acute medications.
-Blood pressure lowering medications, antidepressants, anti-seizure drugs, Botox injections and calcitonin gene-related peptide (CGRP) monoclonal antibodies are what we will be addressing today in terms of prevention.
+There are several common preventative migraine medicine treatments that are prescribed to help lower the frequency, duration and severity of migraine attacks and also help people to better respond to acute medications.
+Blood pressure-lowering medications, antidepressants, anti-seizure drugs, Botox injections and calcitonin gene-related peptide (CGRP) monoclonal antibodies are what we will be addressing today in terms of prevention.

-Beta blockers decrease the heart rate, which helps to lower blood pressure.
+Beta blockers decrease the heart rate, which can help lower blood pressure.
 Propranolol (Inderal) and metoprolol tartrate (Lopressor) are often prescribed in helping to prevent migraines.

 Research has shown that both ACE inhibitors (enalapril, lisinopril) and angiotensin II receptor antagonists (candesartan, telmisartan) have been effective in reducing both the frequency and severity of migraine attacks with minimal side effects.